shibukazu/open-ve/README.md

 This project is still under development and not ready for production use.

-We only support limited CEL expression and gRPC API.
+We only support limited CEL expression.

 ## Setup